Santiago Municipal Airport

-Santiago Municipal Airport was a both passenger and military airport located in the Center of Santiago de los Caballeros, Dominican Republic.
+Santiago Municipal Airport was a both passenger and military airport located in the center of Santiago de los Caballeros, Dominican Republic.
 This airport served this city with daily flights to San Juan in Puerto Rico, Port-au-Prince in Haiti, Santiago de Cuba, Miami and others.
 It was the major hub of Dominair, who had based two Dash 8 here.
-It was also used as a secondary hub by the FAD.
+It was also used as a secondary hub by the Dominican Air Force (FAD).